sccn/sccn.github.io/tutorials/09_source/DIPFIT.md

 *effective source*.

 EEGLAB includes two
-plug-ins for localizing equivalent dipole locations of independent component scalp maps: (1) the DIPFIT plug-in described here and (2) the [Neuroelectromagnetic Forward modeling Toolbox (NFT)](https://github.com/sccn/nft).
-The DIPFIT plug-in is the default approach in EEGLAB.
+plugins for localizing equivalent dipole locations of independent component scalp maps: (1) the DIPFIT plugin described here and (2) the [Neuroelectromagnetic Forward modeling Toolbox (NFT)](https://github.com/sccn/nft).
+The DIPFIT plugin is the default approach in EEGLAB.
 The NFT plugin can also perform distributed cortical source imaging and build individual subject electrical (forward) head models from an available subjects' MR head image and sufficient EEG.

 Dipole fitting with DIPFIT